skoussou/tekton-gitops-workshop/README.md

 ## Installation

-Open a terminal abd login into OpenShift using an user with admin rights.
+Open a terminal abd login into OpenShift using and user with admin rights.

 Execute `install.sh` script.
 The final output contains the demo installation information.
 Example: